Updated May, 2021

 What Others are Charging/Paying

 One method of establishing a cash rent is to set a rate similar to what other people in the area are charging.
 ISU Extension and Outreach publication FM 1851/AgDM C2-10, Cash Rental Rates for Iowa, shows typical rental rates reported for high-, medium-, and low-quality cropland in each county in Iowa, as well as land in oat, hay, and pasture at the crop reporting district level.

 This method assumes that what others are charging is fair and equitable.
 A landowner receiving less rent per acre than the neighbors feels that they are not receiving what is rightfully due.
 However, a landowner receiving more than a neighbor may feel that they are being unfair to the tenant.

-There are three potential pitfalls with this approach:
+There are four potential pitfalls with this approach:

 - Charging what others are charging may not be appropriate for a particular farm.
 Remember that most other tenants and landowners are in the same position you are.
 They are looking for someone to tell them what rental rate is fair and equitable.
 If you use this method, compare your rate to many other rates instead of just one.